-The target app design stipulates that in landscape mode on iPhones, the image shall be horizontally aligned left to the Second View label.
+Let's assume that the target app design specifies that on iPhones in landscape mode, the image shall be horizontally aligned left to the Second View label.
 To achieve this, in the Stack View properties, add a Variation of the Axis property for (Width: any, Height: compact) and set its value to Horizontal.

 After this change, you notice that the Second View label is not visible anymore on the iPhone SE simulator.
 This reveals a problem in the Stack View layout and we have to fix it.

-After debugging the app view layout with Xcode, we realize that the problem is related to the width of the kangaroo image view, which is much larger than the visible scaled image, and that we'd better add a layout constraint to specify this image view width.
+After debugging the app view layout with Xcode, you realize that the problem is caused by the width of the kangaroo image view, which is much larger than the visible scaled image, and that adding a layout constraint to specify this image view width would certainly help.

 Add an aspect ratio constraint to the kangaroo image view and set the aspect ratio to 3:2.
 Both simulator get updated and the target app now looks like:

-The horizontal Stack View on the iPhone SE simulator now looks as expected, but the Second View label size on the iPhone 11 simulator has been unexpectedly reduced.
+The horizontal Stack View on the iPhone SE simulator now looks as expected, but the Second View label size on the iPhone 11 simulator is now unexpectedly small.